Good morning Chief...

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-President Prabowo Subianto officially launched the institution of 80,081 Red and White Village and Village Cooperatives (KDMP/KKMP) in Bentangan Village, Klaten, Central Java, Monday (21/7).
+President Prabowo Subianto officially launched the 80,081 Merah Putih Village and Sub-District Cooperative (KDMP/KKMP) institutions in Bentangan Village, Klaten, Central Java, Monday (21/7).
 The aim is to build the village economy and improve people's welfare.

-The head of the Association of Strategic Socio-Economic Cadres (AKSES), Suroto, calls this initiative similar to the failed KUD model: top-down, without roots in the community, and lacking an entrepreneurial base.
+The Head of the Association of Strategic Socio-Economic Cadres (AKSES), Suroto, said that this initiative is no different from the KUD model that once failed: top-down, without roots in the community, and with minimal entrepreneurial basis.

-But despite the doubts, hope remains.
-These are some examples of successful cooperatives from several countries:
+However, amidst the doubts, hope remains.
+Here are some examples of successful cooperatives from several countries:

 - Japanese Agricultural Cooperatives (JA-Zen Noh) is the largest cooperative in the world out of 300 cooperatives ranked by the International Co-operative Alliance (ICA).
-Based on agriculture, Zen Noh's network has expanded into various businesses, spanning many countries.
-In fact, the cooperative was only formed in 1972, much younger than the giant cooperatives in Europe and the United States.
-Its assets are estimated to be six times larger than Honda's.
+With an agricultural base, the Zen Noh network has expanded into various businesses, reaching many countries.
+In fact, this cooperative was only formed in 1972, much younger than the giant cooperatives in Europe and the United States.
+Its assets are estimated to be six times greater than Honda.

-- Mondragon is one of the world's largest federations of worker cooperatives based in the Basque Region of Spain, founded in 1956 by Father José María Arizmendiarrieta to address poverty and unemployment after the civil war.
-The cooperative has grown rapidly and now has tens of thousands of employees and hundreds of business units engaged in various sectors such as manufacturing, finance, and services, even to various countries in Europe, the United States, and Asia.
+- Mondragon is one of the world's largest federations of worker cooperatives based in the Basque Region, Spain, founded in 1956 by Father José María Arizmendiarrieta to overcome poverty and unemployment after the civil war.
+This cooperative has grown rapidly and now has tens of thousands of employees and hundreds of business units operating in various sectors such as manufacturing, finance, and services, even reaching various countries in Europe, the United States, and Asia.

-- Credit Agricole, a banking cooperative in France, is the most solid bank owned by millions of customers.
-Credit Agricole has managed to become one of the largest banks in the world with assets in the trillions of euros and operations in more than 50 countries.
+- Credit Agricole, a banking cooperative in France, has become the most solid bank owned by millions of its customers.
+Credit Agricole has successfully become one of the largest banks in the world with assets reaching trillions of euros and operations in more than 50 countries.

-- In the United States, NRECA electric cooperatives serve nearly every state.
-Formed in 1942, NRECA serves cooperatives that supply electricity to more than 56% of the land in the country, providing essential services to 42 million people and powering more than 20 million businesses, homes, schools and farms in 48 states.
+- In the United States, the NRECA electric cooperative serves almost the entire state.
+Formed in 1942, NRECA serves cooperatives that supply electricity to more than 56% of the country's land area, providing essential services to 42 million people and powering more than 20 million businesses, homes, schools, and farms in 48 states.

-- NTUC FairPrice in Singapore is a consumer-owned retail giant.
-FairPrice has over 100 supermarkets and more than 160 Cheers convenience stores across the island, as well as various other retail formats such as FairPrice Finest, FairPrice Xtra and FairPrice Xpress.
+- NTUC FairPrice in Singapore has transformed into a consumer-owned retail giant.
+FairPrice has more than 100 supermarkets and more than 160 Cheers minimarket outlets throughout the island, as well as various other retail formats such as FairPrice Finest, FairPrice Xtra, and FairPrice Xpress.

 Read the full story here.

-Finding a "Win-Win Solution" for Online Ojek, Apps, and Consumers
+Seeking a "Win-Win Solution" for Online Motorcycle Taxis, Applications, and Consumers

 The government seems to need to intervene immediately.
-The target is to find a balance so that the online transportation application business can be sustainable, but online ojek partners can remain prosperous and consumers remain profitable.
+The target is to find a balance so that the online transportation application business can be sustainable, but online motorcycle taxi partners can remain prosperous and consumers can still benefit.

-Chairperson of the Indonesian Transport Workers Union (SPAI) Lily Pujiati said that the main demands of her union centered on reducing applicator deductions and recognizing the status of drivers as workers.
+The Chairperson of the Indonesian Transport Workers Union (SPAI), Lily Pujiati, said that her union's main demand is centered on reducing applicator deductions and recognizing the status of drivers as workers.

-Nailul Huda, Director of Digital Economy at the Center of Law and Economic Studies (CELIOS), also highlighted the complexities and potential solutions to achieve a balanced ecosystem.
+The Director of the Digital Economy Center of Law and Economic Studies (CELIOS), Nailul Huda, also highlighted the complexities and potential solutions to achieve a balanced ecosystem.

 Both SPAI and Huda from CELIOS highlighted the importance of clarity and balance in the online transportation ecosystem.
-Lily dismissed the Subscribe partnership model as a distraction, asserting that the main solution remains the recognition of drivers' status as workers.
+Lily dismissed the subscription partnership model as a diversion, asserting that the main solution remains the recognition of drivers' status as workers.

 Read the full story here.

-President Prabowo Subianto said that this year's national investment target has been achieved even with less than 5 months left in the year.
+President Prabowo Subianto said that the national investment target for this year has been achieved, even with less than 5 months left in the year.

-The target in question is no small number: Rp1,905.6 trillion, an increase of around 15.5% compared to 2024.
-This achievement, Prabowo said, is proof of the business world's confidence in Indonesia, as well as important capital to support the 5.3% economic growth target this year.
+The target is not a small number: IDR 1,905.6 trillion, up about 15.5% compared to 2024.
+This achievement, according to Prabowo, is proof of the business world's confidence in Indonesia, as well as an important capital to support this year's 5.3% economic growth target.

-Based on a report from the Ministry of Investment and Downstream Development/BPKM, entering the first quarter of 2025, investment realization was recorded at IDR 465.2 trillion, growing almost 10 percent compared to the same period last year.
-Of this figure, the largest portion still came from Domestic Investment (PMDN) with Rp 260.8 trillion, while Foreign Investment (PMA) contributed Rp 204.4 trillion.
+Based on a report from the Ministry of Investment and Downstream Affairs/BPKM, investment realization in the first quarter of 2025 was recorded at IDR 465.2 trillion, growing almost 10 percent compared to the same period last year.
+Of that figure, the largest portion still comes from Domestic Investment (PMDN) with IDR 260.8 trillion, while Foreign Investment (PMA) contributed IDR 204.4 trillion.

-The base metal industry again dominated the list of the top five investment sectors with a value of IDR 136.3 trillion.
-On the other hand, Singapore was recorded as the largest contributor to FDI, followed by China, Hong Kong, Japan, and Malaysia.
+The basic metal industry once again dominates the list of the top five investment sectors with a value of IDR 136.3 trillion.
+On the other hand, Singapore is recorded as the largest contributor to PMA, followed by China, Hong Kong, Japan, and Malaysia.

 Read the full story here.